What are Non-Current Assets?

 3. Natural Resources

-Natural assets are the assets that occur naturally, and they are derived from the earth.
+Natural resources are the assets that occur naturally, and they are derived from the earth.
 Examples of natural resources include timber, fossil fuels, oil fields, and minerals.
 Natural resources are also called wasting assets because they are used up when they are consumed.
 The assets must be consumed through extraction from the natural setting.

-For example, natural gas is an example of a natural resource that must be consumed in order to be used.
+For example, natural gas is an example of a natural resource that must be extracted in order to be used.
 It means that the asset must be mined or pumped out of the ground for it to be used.
 Natural assets are recorded on the balance sheet at the cost of acquisition plus exploration and development costs and less accumulated depletion.

 Examples of Non-Current Assets